dbt-msft/dbt-msft-docs/docs/training.md

    3. If you're wondering why you're not seeing your tables/views show up after running dbt commands in VSCode, you can right click on the **Tables** or **Views** folder and click "Refresh".
       * You can also do this to the server itself as well, but this might take longer.

-## 2. Learn dbt commands and create models
+## Tutorial

-Try the walk-through tutorial of using dbt below as well as some exercises for you to try on your own.
+Here's a walk-through tutorial of using dbt below as well as some exercises for you to try on your own.
 There are also additional resources found at the end of this section.
 Happy modeling!

-### Tutorial

-#### 0. Get your raw tables in the database
+### Get your raw tables in the database

 Usually when building a data warehouse, you would connect to an external data source where the raw tables live and bring those tables into the dbt workspace to do your transormations.
 For the purpose of a (hopefully) simpler tutorial on understanding the basic dbt commands and framework, we will be using seeds.